uu-infomcv/labs/lab2/cnn_lab_2.md

 It is recommended, in order to optimise the usage of your network parameters to have a CNN architecture that at the very last layers uses very (spatially) small activation maps (e.g. 4x4xfilters) and uses a `GlobalPooling` method for converting tensors to vectors.

-This means that the same amount of extracted features are represented more robustly as Flatten can create a large number of parameters and computational overhead (think abou this at your own time and if it is unclear, do ask the session coordinator).
+This means that the same amount of extracted features are represented more robustly as Flatten can create a large number of parameters and computational overhead (think about this at your own time).

 Replace the `Flatten()` layer in the network with a `GlobalAvgPool2D` layer and record the observed differences.

 ### Custom layers

 As of the new version of Keras (2.0) when creating a custom layer, only three methods need to be implemented:
-* `build(input_shape)`: Which is used to define any layer weights and should at the end set the `build` parameter of the layer to `True`.
+* `build(input_shape)`: Which is used to define any layer weights and at the end of the definition, it should set the `build` parameter of the layer to `True`.
 This can be done by calling `super([Layer], self).build()`.
 * `call(x)`: The main logic and the overall functions of the layer should be written within this function.
 The passed argument should be the input tensor.
 * `compute_output_shape(input_shape)`: This is used in the cases where the layer does indeed modify the dimensions of the input (e.g. as done in pooling or convolutions).
 The way the shape is transformed should be declared here.

 Open the `layers.py` file.
-Based on the ShakeShake paper, we will attempt to create a much simpler version of the regularisation that does not include residual connections.
+Based on the ShakeShake paper [[arxiv link]](https://arxiv.org/pdf/1705.07485.pdf) we will attempt to create a much simpler version of the regularisation that does not include residual connections.

 Have a look at the class named `ShakeShake` and try to understand what each function does based on the requirements described.